imyourmanzi/mattmanzi.com/CONTRIBUTING.md

 1. Commit changes early and often
 1. Bump app version with `npm version <patch|minor|major>`
 1. Push branch and open a PR, named after the branch `MFE-**: ...`
+1. Wait for checks to pass and merge

 ## Building